anonymous-123a/ReadGraph/README.md

-# ExpGraph
+# ReadGraph

-# The code for ExpGraph
+# The code for ReadGraph

-This repo contains the source code for the ExpGraph model.
+This repo contains the source code for the ReadGraph model.

 ## programming language